 - Representing Thirty-One Gifts, LLC in its acquisition of Rendi LLC

-- Representing multiple public companies and start-up companies in capital raising transactions
+- Represented multiple public companies and start-up companies in capital raising transactions

-- Representing Citizens Independent Bancorp, Inc. in its $4 million equity raise
+- Represented Citizens Independent Bancorp, Inc. in its equity raise

-- Representing Venture Med, LLC in its Series A preferred equity raise
+- Represented Venture Med, LLC in its Series A preferred equity raise

-- Representing the owner of Safety Solutions, Inc. in a sale of stock to W.W.
+- Represented the owner of Safety Solutions, Inc. in a sale of stock to W.W.
 Grainger, Inc.

-- Structuring, negotiating and completing numerous intellectual property licensing agreements, including numerous celebrity licensing and endorsement deals
+- Structured, negotiated and completed numerous intellectual property licensing agreements, including numerous celebrity licensing and endorsement deals

 Honors & Awards